This section outlines regulatory compliance program requirements for Medicaid.

 Find the UnitedHealth Group Code of Conduct in the Standards of Conduct section.

 Confidential reports can be made to UnitedHealth Group’s Vendor Fraud Hotline: 877-401-9430

 For Medicaid, delegates must demonstrate awareness of program or state-specific FWA regulations and training on policies developed for FWA prevention efforts.

 FWA Prevention Efforts Training

-For Medicaid, as an alternative to the CMS training, delegates can provide proof of training by distribution of training materials or policies that provide detailed information on:
+For Medicaid, delegates can provide proof of training by distribution of training materials or policies that provide detailed information on:

 Notification is required for excluded individuals or entities.
 UnitedHealth Group Compliance & Ethics Help Center: 800-455-4521